About the centre

 Currently the seminars are conducted entirely digitally through the platform Zoom.
 When conducted on site, they take place at the Vasa museum in Stockholm.

 Information on the seminars and other CEMAS news are shared through the CEMAS newsletter.
 Click here to sign up.

-Note: E-mail adresses need to be confirmed before the registration can be valid.
-If your confirmation e-mail does not arrive, chech your spam inbox or e-mail email@example.com.
+Note: E-mail addresses need to be confirmed before the registration can be valid.
+If your confirmation e-mail does not arrive, check your spam inbox or e-mail email@example.com.